A khaki suit would make a great addition to any wardrobe if you are looking for a change of pace.

 Ties are also preferable for weddings.
 Perhaps a blue or pink tie would fit in best for daytime weddings.
 Burgundy or navy ties are better for the evening.

 Also, you can wear brogues or monk straps if it’s a daytime wedding.

 Don’t forget to accessorize with a brown belt and possibly a matching watch.

 Because khaki is amazingly versatile, khaki suits are excellent for wearing as separates.

 Wearing khaki suit pants as separates is different from wearing a simple pair of khaki pants.
 These are more dressy, of course, since they are part of your suit.

-You can wear this with either a dress shirt or a fitted t-shirt.
+You can wear a dress shirt with this combination or a well-fitted t-shirt.